 The field of nursing involves caring for individuals, families, communities, and populations.
 Nurses are knowledgeable care coordinators who facilitate access to resources needed to meet healthcare needs.

 Flexible paths of study allow you to complete nursing courses in 12 months of full-time study or 18 to 24 months of part-time study.
 Each semester is split into two learning modules, which are completed in seven to eight weeks so that you may finish up to four courses every semester.
 Practicums or clinical experiences are embedded in didactic or lecture-based courses and can be tailored to your experience and career goals.

-As a student in the program, you gain a comprehensive understanding of nursing, the humanities, and the biological and social sciences.
+As a student in the degree completion option, you gain a comprehensive understanding of nursing, the humanities, and the biological and social sciences.
 You acquire the knowledge and skills needed to serve as a practitioner in acute and long-term care, community settings, home care, and other nontraditional settings.
 You learn to balance human, fiscal, and material resources to achieve quality healthcare outcomes.
 You explore the ethical and legal frameworks for the nursing profession as they relate to the privacy, security, and confidentiality of patient information.

 Requirements are broken down as follows:

 - Nursing required courses (33 credit hours—nine required courses and a choice of two electives)

-- Other courses of student's choosing (21–23 credit hours) Students can take nursing electives to fulfill this requirement.
+- Other courses of student's choosing (21–23 credit hours).
+Students can take nursing electives to fulfill this requirement.

-IU Online provides quick and easy access to tools, tips, and IU resources to help you succeed, including:
+IU Online provides friendly services and resources to help you succeed.